 Are you tired of asking the same old questions when interviewing prospective employees?

 It’s a good idea to switch up the interview questions you ask.
 By asking an unexpected question or wording a standard question differently, you may receive deeper insight in your employee hopeful.
-We’ve asked top professionals to tell us their favorite question to ask on interviews, and here’s what they shared.
+We’ve asked top professionals for the best interview questions to for employers to ask and here’s what they shared.

 35 Interview Questions for Employers